JL2014/sum-two-consecutive-squares/README.md

 * $265 / 5 = 53 \implies 2^2 + 7^2$
 * $365 / 5 = 73 \implies 3^2 + 8^2$

-### Connection to Fermat's theorem on sums of two squares
+### Connection to Fermat's theorem on sums of two squares (second column, ending by 13)

 By observing the equation $s = 100z + 13$, we can deduce a mathematical property regarding the prime factors of these specific numbers.